Bank of England ties rates to jobs, markets unconvinced

 "CLARIFICATION"

 At the time of his appointment earlier this year, Britain's economy was struggling to show any growth at all.
-Since then, however, a string of surprisingly strong indicators have suggested the country is already on the road to recovery.
+Since then, however, a string of surprisingly strong economic indicators have suggested the country is already on the way to recovery.

-Adding to the challenge for Carney, some other top policymakers at the Bank have previously expressed concern about tying their hands on monetary policy and potentially risking the Bank's inflation-fighting credibility.
+Adding to the challenge for Carney, some other top policymakers at the BoE have previously expressed concern about tying their hands on monetary policy and potentially risking the Bank's inflation-fighting credibility.

-Carney declined to answer a question as to whether the nine-member Monetary Policy Committee, which he chairs, had backed the guidance plan unanimously.
+Carney declined to answer a question at the news conference as to whether the nine-member Monetary Policy Committee, which he chairs, had backed the guidance plan unanimously.

 THREE YEARS' GRACE?